brucemack/brucemack.github.io/ampersand/index.md

 in length.
 Unforunately, sending the bytes above the 188 byte limit may result in a write into an unexpected area of memory in the VOTER/RTCM device. **BE CAREFUL!**

+## Exploration of GPS-less Voting

+Jim Dixon's (W6BIL) design of the AllStar VOTER is impressive.
+I don't know a lot about advanced repeaters, but I do know that voting (receive) and simulcasting (transmit) capabilities exist in **very expensive** commercial/public satety radio systems.
+The fact that hams have access to these functions using hardware that can be built/bought for a few hundred dollars is amazing.

+From what I can see, the key concept that underlies the VOTER system is **synchronization.** The synchronization requirements on receive and transmit are different.
+In this section I am only focused on the receive (voter) side of the problem.
+I'll write more about synchronized transmit (simulcast) in a different section.

+The following paragraph from [Jim's documentation](https://allstarlink.github.io/voter/about-voter/#history) lays out the challenge:

+> The main problem to overcome is that when you have multiple streams of audio information from multiple receivers, you need a concise and accurate way of synchronizing all of the audio, so that if switching of streams occurs, there will be no inconsistencies in the audio.
+This is far more easily done on conventional, RF-linked voting systems, being that the delay between the receiver and the transmitter site is very minimal (basically the speed of light) and is painfully consistent.
+Not so on the Internet.
+The packet delays can be extremely long and varied, and it makes the task of synchronization far more difficult.

+From my testing of various parts of the Ampersand system, and in particular my attempts at building smooth packet loss concealment (PLC) algorithms, I can attest that what Jim said above is true.
+It doesn't take much of a discontinuity in the audio stream to create a click, pop, or other audible artifact.

+The original VOTER design resorts to a clever solution to solve the audio stream synchronization problem: GPS-derived clocks.
+This can be acheived through the use of inexpensive GPS/GNSS modules.

+Given multiple audio streams collected form multiple receivers in a voting network, the job of reconciling and choosing the "winning" stream happens inside of the central VOTER server.
+One of the best things about GPS synchronization of the audio streams is that the server's job becomes very easy.
+Each 20ms audio frame is timestamped with a GPS time (rounded to the nearest 20ms interval), so the server just needs to buffer these frames, line them up, and select the best one at each audio tick.
+There is very little computation required to perform this job.

+The question I've been wondering about is: do you really need GPS to achieve the required accuracy?
+Is there a way to make the hardware even simpler?

+I became more interested in this question after coming across [this paper published in the 2007 IEEE International Conference on Communications](https://bregni.faculty.polimi.it/papers/icc2007_simulcast.pdf).
+The authors of this paper were exploring the potential of non-GPS time synchronizaiton methods for use in **simulcast** transmitters in an FM-analog UHF repeater system.
+From what I can tell, the requirements for simulcast are much more stringent than they are for receiver voting.

 # Other Pages

 * [Notes on Receive Audio Level Calibration](asl-audio-levels.md)